Gigahawk/perl-OpenGL/README.md

  This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

+ > Note: This repo contains pre-generated config files generated with dist=NO_EXCLUSIONS and modified to work with xbps-src

 Perl OpenGL: a.k.a.
 POGL